endre-synnes/WebApiExam/README.md

 When there are more than 2 players in the queue (including the organizer), the game can start by the organizer hitting "start Game".

-Web sockets are used to transmit questions and other events where websockets can be useful.
+Web sockets are used to transmit questions and other live events where that can be useful.
 Like when there are enough players to start the game.

 In the case of that the organizer should leave the queue, everyone in that queue get notified and can choose to start a new game (queue to a new game) or exit to the main page.

-Also, if some users leave the queue and there are too fev players left to start a game, the organizer gets notified.
+Also, if some users leave the queue and there are too fev players left to start a game, the organizer gets notified and can´t click to start the game.

 The score is based on player response time.
 Meaning the faster you are to answer a question, the more points you get.
 You have 10 seconds to answer each question and a theoretical max score of 1000 points per question.
-After  a player has made a guess, the times goes away until the next question is available.
+After a player has made a guess, the timer goes away until the next question is available.

 I have also implemented a leader board where all players are listed with username and total number of wins.
-This is sorted descending, with the player with the moat wins on top.
+This is sorted descending, with the player with the most wins on top.

 As a security feature I have also encrypted all the users passwords using the bcryp library

 As a bonus I have also used a middleware on all components that should require authentication.
 The file is called [requireAuth.js](./src/client/components/requireAuth.js).
-This file helps ensure that an user is in fact authentication, by calling the API on `componentDidMount`.
+This file helps ensure that an user is in fact authentication, by calling the API on `componentDidMount` for each of the secured react components.
 If the response is 401 you will not be able to view the component on this route and get redirected to the home page.

 #### Achieved bonus implementations